ronnie-rios/context-demo/README.md

 Here are some examples:
 - Simple and Local State: If the state you need to manage is simple and limited to a specific component, just use `useState`
 - Performance: It's not designed for data that changes often, when frequent state changes occur, it re-renders all the components consuming the context.
-- Small Number of Components: If you need to pass sate down a few levels, manually passing props is more straightforward than creating and maintaining a context provider and cosumer.
+- Small Number of Components: If you need to pass state down a few levels, manually passing props is more straightforward than creating and maintaining a context provider and consumer.
-- If you use React Context it can also reduce the reusability of components and lead to more complex and harder to maintain.
+- If you use React Context it can also reduce the reusability of components and lead to more complex logic and harder to maintain codebase.

 Keep in mind the use cases for your app and what you need to accomplish.
-There are plenty more pros and cons for React Context.
+There are plenty more examples of pros and cons for React Context.

 ## Setting up Context